osposweb/osposweb.github.io/OSPOS-Environment-Development.md

 ## Basic Tool installation

-Node.js, Grunt and Bower are used and need to be installed:
+The tools was described in the [Development index: architecture section](OSPOS-development-index#tech-architecture): Node.js, Grunt and Bower are used and need to be installed:

     sudo apt-get install nodejs
     sudo apt-get install npm
     sudo npm install -g grunt
     sudo npm install -g bower

-Also composer needs to be installed, see a tutorial [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-16-04).
+Also composer needs to be installed, by example Debian derived distribution can see this tutorial: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-16-04.

 Once the basic tools are installed run `bin/devinstall.sh`, which will install all the npm, composer and bower packages and run the grunt script automatically at the end.
 It will also generate the source code documentation under docs/ using ApiGen tool (all installed automatically).